fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-17-disk_partitioning.md

 ### Lab 17.1: Using a File as a Disk Partition Image
 ----
+* In this first exercise, we are going to create a file that will be used as a container for a full hard disk partition image, and for all intents and purposes can be used like a real hard partition.
+In the following exercise, we will show how to put more than one partition on it and have it behave as an entire disk.
+1. Create a file full of zeros 1 GB in length: `$ dd if=/dev/zero of=imagefile bs=1M count=1024` (I did this in `~/`)
+    ```
+    1024+0 records in
+    1024+0 records out
+    1073741824 bytes (1.1 GB) copied, 4.45291 s, 241 MB/s
+    ```
+2. Put a filesystem on it: `$ mkfs.ext4 imagefile`
+    ```
+    mke2fs 1.42.9 (28-Dec-2013)
+    imagefile is not a block special device.
+    Proceed anyway? (y,n) y
+    Discarding device blocks: done
+    Filesystem label=
+    OS type: Linux
+    Block size=4096 (log=2)
+    Fragment size=4096 (log=2)
+    Stride=0 blocks, Stripe width=0 blocks
+    65536 inodes, 262144 blocks
+    13107 blocks (5.00%) reserved for the super user
+    First data block=0
+    Maximum filesystem blocks=268435456
+    8 block groups
+    32768 blocks per group, 32768 fragments per group
+    8192 inodes per group
+    Superblock backups stored on blocks:
+        32768, 98304, 163840, 229376

+    Allocating group tables: done
+    Writing inode tables: done
+    Creating journal (8192 blocks): done
+    Writing superblocks and filesystem accounting information: done
+    ```
+3. Mount it somewhere:
+    * `$ mkdir mntpoint`
+    * `$ sudo mount -o loop imagefile mntpoint`
+4. When you are done unmount it with: `$ sudo umount mntpoint`
+* An alternative method to using the loop option to mount would be:
+    * `$ sudo losetup /dev/loop2 imagefile`
+    * `$ mount /dev/loop2 mntpoint`
+    * `$ umount mntpoint`
+    * `$ losetup -d /dev/loop2`
+* We will discuss **losetup** in a subsequent exercise, and you can use `/dev/loop[0-7]` but you have to be careful they are not already in use.
+* You should note that using a loop device file instead of a real partition can be useful, but it is pretty worthless for doing any kind of measurements or benchmarking.
+This is because you are placing one filesystem layer on top of another, which can only have a negative effect on performance, and mostly you just use the behavior of the underlying filesystem the image file is created on.

 ### Lab 17.2: Partitioning a Disk Image File
 ----
+* The next level of complication is to divide the container file into multiple partitions, each of which can be used to hold a filesystem, or a swap area.
+* You can reuse the image file created in the previous exercise or create a new one.
+1. Run **fdisk** on your imagefile: `$ sudo fdisk -C 130 imagefile`
+    ```
+    Welcome to fdisk (util-linux 2.23.2).

+    Changes will remain in memory only, until you decide to write them.
+    Be careful before using the write command.

+    Device does not contain a recognized partition table
+    Building a new DOS disklabel with disk identifier 0x638cc1bf.

+    Command (m for help): m
+    ```
+    * The `-C 130` sets the number of phony cylinders in the drive, and is only necessary in old versions of **fdisk**, which unfortunately you will find on **RHEL 6**.
+However, it will do no harm on other distributions.
+2. Type `m` to get a list of commands:
+3. Create a new primary partition and make it 256 MB (or whatever size you would like:
+    ```
+    Command (m for help): n
+    Partition type:
+        p   primary (0 primary, 0 extended, 4 free)
+        e   extended
+    Select (default p): p
+    Partition number (1-4, default 1): 1
+    First sector (2048-2097151, default 2048):
+    Using default value 2048
+    Last sector, +sectors or +size{K,M,G} (2048-2097151, default 2097151):
+    Using default value 2097151
+    Partition 1 of type Linux and of size 1023 MiB is set
+    ```
+    * oops, too big
+4. Add a second primary partition also of 256 MB in size Enter "+256M" for "Last sector, +sectors or +size{K,M,G} ..."
+5. Write the partition table to disk and exit:
+    ```
+    Command (m for help): w
+    The partition table has been altered!

+    Syncing disks.
+    ```

 ### Lab 17.3: Using losetup and parted
 ----
+1. Associate the image file with a loop device:
+    * `$ losetup -a` see already in-use loop devices
+    * `$ sudo losetup -f` finds the first free loop device
+    * `$ sudo losetup /dev/loop1 imagefile` associate 'imagefile' with the loop device
+2. Create a disk partition label on the loop device (image file):
+    * `$ sudo parted -s /dev/loop1 mklabel msdos` create a disk partition label on the loop device
+3. Create three primary partitions on the loop device:
+    * `$ sudo parted -s /dev/loop1 unit MB mkpart primary ext4 0 256` create a primary partition from 0-256 MB
+    * `$ sudo parted -s /dev/loop1 unit MB mkpart primary ext4 256 512` create a primary partition from 256-512 MB
+    * `$ sudo parted -s /dev/loop1 unit MB mkpart primary ext4 512 1024` create a primary partition from 512-1024 MB
+4. Check the partition table:
+    * `$ sudo fdisk -l /dev/loop1`
+    ```
+    Disk /dev/loop0: 1073 MB, 1073741824 bytes, 2097152 sectors
+    Units = sectors of 1 * 512 = 512 bytes
+    Sector size (logical/physical): 512 bytes / 512 bytes
+    I/O size (minimum/optimal): 512 bytes / 512 bytes
+    Disk label type: dos
+    Disk identifier: 0x000f0a24

+        Device Boot      Start         End      Blocks   Id  System
+    /dev/loop0p1               1      500000      250000   83  Linux
+    /dev/loop0p2          500001     1000000      250000   83  Linux
+    /dev/loop0p3         1000001     2000000      500000   83  Linux
+    ```
+5. What happens next depends on what distribution you are on.
+For example, on RHEL 7 and Ubuntu 16.04 you will find new device nodes have been created:
+    * `$ ls -l /dev/loop1*` see device nodes on the loop device
+    ```
+    brw-rw---- 1 root disk   7, 0 May 28 20:21 /dev/loop0
+    brw-rw---- 1 root disk 259, 0 May 28 20:21 /dev/loop0p1
+    brw-rw---- 1 root disk 259, 1 May 28 20:21 /dev/loop0p2
+    brw-rw---- 1 root disk 259, 2 May 28 20:21 /dev/loop0p3
+    ```
+    * the device nodes are blinking
+6. Put filesystems on the partitions:
+    * `$ sudo mkfs.ext3 /dev/loop1p1` put ext3 filesystem on partition
+    * `$ sudo mkfs.ext4 /dev/loop1p2` put ext4 filesystem on partition
+    * `$ sudo mkfs.vfat /dev/loop1p3` put vfat filesystem on partition; interesting message:
+    ```
+    kfs.fat 3.0.20 (12 Jun 2013)
+    unable to get drive geometry, using default 255/63
+    ```
+7. Mount all three filesystems and show they are available:
+    * `$ mkdir mnt1 mnt2 mnt3` create three directories for three partitions
+    * `$ sudo mount /dev/loop1p1 mnt1` mount first loop device to `mnt1`
+    * `$ sudo mount /dev/loop1p2 mnt2` mount second loop device to `mnt2`
+    * `$ sudo mount /dev/loop1p3 mnt3` mount third loop device to `mnt3`
+    * `$ df -Th` show availability of newly mounted filesystems (in this lab)
+    ```
+    Filesystem     Type      Size  Used Avail Use% Mounted on
+    /dev/sda1      ext4       27G   12G   14G  46% /
+    devtmpfs       devtmpfs  1.9G     0  1.9G   0% /dev
+    tmpfs          tmpfs     1.9G   74M  1.8G   4% /dev/shm
+    tmpfs          tmpfs     1.9G  154M  1.7G   9% /run
+    tmpfs          tmpfs     1.9G     0  1.9G   0% /sys/fs/cgroup
+    .host:/        vmhgfs    2.9T  2.0T  925G  69% /mnt/hgfs
+    tmpfs          tmpfs     378M  4.0K  378M   1% /run/user/42
+    tmpfs          tmpfs     378M   56K  378M   1% /run/user/1000
+    none           tmpfs     1.9G     0  1.9G   0% /mnt/tmpfs
+    tmpfs          tmpfs     378M     0  378M   0% /run/user/0
+    /dev/loop0p1   ext3      233M  2.1M  219M   1% /home/student/mnt1
+    /dev/loop0p2   ext4      233M  2.1M  215M   1% /home/student/mnt2
+    /dev/loop0p3   vfat      489M     0  489M   0% /home/student/mnt3
+    ```
+8. After using the filesystems to your heart’s content you can unwind it all:
+    * `$ sudo umount mnt1 mnt2 mnt3` unmount the three filesystems
+    * `$ rmdir mnt1 mnt2 mnt3` delete the mount points
+    * `$ sudo losetup -d /dev/loop1` kill the loop device

 ### Lab 17.4: Partitioning a Real Hard Disk
 ----
+If you have real hard disk un-partitioned space available, experiment with **fdisk** to create new partitions, either primary or logical within an extended partition.
+Write the new partition table to disk and then format and mount the new partitions.

 ### Paths and Commands
 ----